HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 Class List:
 [This section lists the Java classes that make up the program and very briefly describes what each represents.
 It’s totally fine to put this section in list format and not to use full sentences.]
-Game (represents the “Suffocating Otters” game) CardDeck (represents the card deck which we use to play, includes Card array) Card (represents each card, abstract class to be extended from)
+Game (represents the “The Death Notice” game)
+CardDeck (represents the card deck which we use to play, includes Card array) Card (represents each card, abstract class to be extended from)
 * subclasses for each card type